bshuva/bshuva.github.io/src/content/projects/design-education.md

 The solution introduced is one of a kind, but it still cannot be monetized, as lot of work is required to make it a complete product.
 But as we see, MHRD pushing for the design education in school and due to COVID months of lockdown, which has shown people the possibility of working and learning from home.
 It can leave a lasting impact on students and teachers.
 This product can play a significant role in later years to come for school going students.

-To Know more about the project contact me through my email- 3shuvam1@gmail.com
+To Know more about the project contact me through my email: [3shuvam1@gmail.com](mailto:3shuvam1@gmail.com)

 _This project has been done as my final year project to access the full report [click here](https://drive.google.com/file/d/1j0jCqrKrT1TsAnnbERahqCacBvrmp2cP/view?usp=sharing)._